Amin7410/FailSafe-Fact-Checking/docs/WHITEPAPER.md

 # FailSafe: A Multi-Agent Framework for Autonomous Fact-Verification using Structured Argumentation Graphs

 **Abstract**
-FailSafe is an autonomous "Epistemic Engine" designed to mitigate the fundamental failure modes of Large Language Models (LLMs)—specifically Hallucination, Sycophancy, and Logical Inconsistency.
+FailSafe is a tool designed to mitigate the fundamental failure modes of Large Language Models (LLMs)—specifically Hallucination, Sycophancy, and Logical Inconsistency.
 Unlike traditional RAG pipelines that prioritize retrieval recall, FailSafe prioritizes **epistemic integrity** through a "Defense in Depth" architecture.
 This whitepaper details the scientific basis, architectural decisions, and the "Expertocracy" consensus mechanism that powers the system.

 ---